sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/17_Importing_JSON_and_Watch_mode.md

 console.log(data);      // works
 console.log(data.name); // works
 ```
-This is helpful for storing mock data.
+This is helpful for storing mock data, configs

 ## Watch mode
 An in-built feature like nodemon or LiveServer (the vscode extension).
 This was introduced in Node v18.